derekcheungsa/langchain-fastapi/README.md

 #### Database GUI tools
 Included in the docker containers are 2 GUI tools; "<b>Adminer</b>" for many sql engines including MySQL & "<b>pgAdmin</b>" for PostgreSQL.

-If you prefer to install some on your machine we recommend one of the following...
+If you prefer to install some on your machine we recommend one of the following... <br>
 [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) <br>
 [phpMyAdmin](https://www.phpmyadmin.net/downloads/) <br>
 [pgAdmin](https://www.pgadmin.org/) <br>